By Bob Cole, President/CEO, Private College 529 Plan

-Bob Cole is President and CEO of Private College 529 Plan, operated by nearly 300 private colleges and universities nationwide.
+Bob Cole is President/CEO of Private College 529 Plan, a prepaid tuition plan operated by nearly 300 private colleges and universities across the nation.